 The eleventh generation of Commvault, our industry leading software, has all of the latest innovations designed to provide you with a business advantage.

 In addition to the new software features and usability enhancements in this platform release, we have rearchitected the core of our software.
 This includes the following:

 - The Security layer has greater access for control and flexibility, and addresses the needs of mobile users.

-- The Networking layer to support new transport modes, and provide greater speeds and better scaling.
+- The Networking layer supports new transport modes, and provides greater speeds and better scaling.

 - The Database layer has been simplified to eliminate potential bottlenecks.

 - The Indexing layer supports multiple databases as well as live-edit capabilities.

 Refer to the New Features list, which highlights the major new features and capabilities of our software, including a description, applicable agents, use cases, and license information.
 Other topics provide more information about the changes in this version of the Commvault software.
 For information, see Cumulative Information for Version 11.